Ganjar, losing Indonesian presidential candidate, calls for new elections - ExBulletin

 In a statement, Todung Mulya Lubis, a lawyer from Ganjar's legal team, said Prabowo's disqualification was sought on the grounds that his registration violated legal and ethical provisions and therefore the elections should be restarted .

-Todung said the election was marred by nepotism that resulted in “a coordinated abuse of power”, he told reporters after filing a complaint with the Constitutional Court.
+Todung said the election was tainted by nepotism that resulted in “a coordinated abuse of power”, he told reporters after filing the case at the Constitutional Court.

 A ruling last year by the Constitutional Court to change eligibility rules allowed Gibran Rakabuming Raka, son of incumbent President Joko Widodo (known locally as Jokowi), to become a vice-presidential candidate from Prabowo.
 Jokowi's brother-in-law was chief judge at the time of the ruling.